vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Results and discussion

 \subsection{Noble metal surfaces}

-An important rationale for launching the AHCX is the description of (organics) adsorption at metal surfaces.
-For metal problems, we must have the screening of the long-range Fock-exchange component and the CX0p does not reflect those effects.
-We begin the discussion by testing the AHCX ability to accurately describe noble-metal surfaces.

-Table \ref{tab:NobleSurface} compares our PBE, CX, and AHCX results against experiments for surface properties of the set of noble metals.
-The table summarizes our results for surface energies and workfunction values.
-As indicated by the asterisk on the AHCX column, for our characterization of this CX-based RSH, we rely on the CX structure characterization.
-This is a valid approach because CX is accurate for structure characterizations of noble and in fact most transition metals.\cite{AmbSil16,Gharaee2017,Tran19,HyJiSh20} Table \ref{tab:NobleSurface} also testifies to this accuracy by comparing the computed in-surface lattice constant values to measurements (back corrected by thermal and vibrational zero-point energy shifts).

-Table \ref{tab:NobleSurface} shows that moving between PBE, CX, and AHCX increases the computed values of the workfunctions at the (111) facet.
-The CX is the more accurate in the Cu(111) case while AHCX more accurate for Ag(111); Both falls within the range of experiments for Au(111).
-The CX and AHCX deliver an accurate workfunction description, overall, and are likely also good tools for characterizations of adsorption-induced workfunction shifts.\cite{toyoda09p2912}
+Descriptions of (organic) molecule adsorption at metal surfaces are an important reason for defining and launching the AHCX.
+For metal problems, we must screen the long-range Fock-exchange component.
+The new RSH vdW-DF is set up to reflect the perfect electrostatic screening.\cite{OTRSHalga} Below we begin the discussion by looking at the AHCX ability, as a RSH vdW-DF, to describe properties of noble-metal surfaces.
+We stay with the robust (but expensive) electron-rich ONCV-SG15 PPs (at 160 Ry) for the regular-functional descriptions and for the description of CO adsorption, next subsection; For a demonstration of AHCX's ability to describe workfunctions and surface energies, here, we shall use and discuss calculations obtained in the more electron-sparse (but still normconserving) Ab Init PPs (at 80 Ry).

-The table also compares calculations of surface energies for noble-metal (111) facets with input extracted from experiment.
-To simplify the electronic-structure convergence of the AHCX, this paper moved to using more costly normconserving PPs, from the ultrasoft PPs we used to assert CX performance in Ref.\ \onlinecite{HyJiSh20}.
-It is beyond the scope to repeat the full surface-energy analysis of Refs.\ \onlinecite{PaBaJi20,HyJiSh20} for AHCX -- but looking at just one major facet (as motivated below) still give an impression of performance.
-We note that understanding surface energies of metallic nanoparticles are important for setting up cost-effective catalysis usage in catalysis.
-This is because they define the Wulff shapes\cite{Wulff} of nanoparticles and hence the extent that they provide access to specific active sites.\cite{LoRaBr20,Ageo20}
+We note that understanding surface energies of metallic nanoparticles is important for correctly setting up cost-effective catalysis usage in catalysis.
+This is because they define the Wulff shapes\cite{Wulff} of nanoparticles and hence the extent that they provide access to specific active sites.\cite{LoRaBr20,Ageo20} As such this additional illustration could also be relevant for DFT practitioners.

+Table \ref{tab:NobleSurface} compares our PBE, CX, and AHCX results for workfunctions and surface energies against experimental values and against literature SCAN values.\cite{PaBaJi20} An asterisk `*' on a column indicates that those results are obtained using the AbInit PPs at 80 Ry, the rest are obtained by ONCV-SG15 PPs at 160 Ry.
+All results are based on a sequence of slab calculations and we first compute bulk lattice constants and then surface relaxations specific to the functional and PP choice.
+As indicated by the prime on the results in the AHCX column, however, we rely on the CX structure determination for our characterization of this CX-based RSH.